What to Do When You’re in an Auto Accident with a Florida Tourist

 In an accident where the other drivers and passengers suffer these types of catastrophic injuries, under Florida law, they have the right to pursue your car insurance to cover the additional costs not met by their own policy.
 This is how personal injury lawsuits typically begin.

 Comparative Negligence in Florida

 In addition to at-fault laws, Florida also uses comparative negligence standards when assigning fault.
-Unlike other states that use a modified version of this approach, which puts a cap on the percentage of liability a plaintiff can hold before nullifying their claim, Florida uses a pure version of comparative fault that does not cap the liability percentage of the parties involved.
-Essentially, damages get determined by the total percentage a party contributed to an accident.
+In 2023, Florida switched to a modified version of this approach, which puts a cap on the percentage of liability a plaintiff can hold before nullifying their claim.
+You can recover compensation for your injuries as long as your share of the fault is not above 50%.

-For example, if you were to get into an accident with a tourist who was going the wrong way on a roundabout, the court might determine that the other driver was 30% at fault for their own injuries based on their actions.
-This approach means you would be liable for the remaining 70% and would only pay that percentage of the damage award to the tourist, or vice versa if the scenario was flipped.
+For example, if you were to get into an accident with a tourist who was going the wrong way on a roundabout, the court might determine that the other driver was 70% at fault for the accident based on their actions.
+This approach means you would be liable for the remaining 30% and would only receive 70% of the damages awarded.

 The Florida Long-Arm Statute

 When involved in an accident with individuals visiting Florida from out-of-state, the Long-Arm Statute can compel them to appear in Florida court proceedings regarding their involvement.
 This option is important if you plan to file a damage claim against them for their actions that contributed to the accident.
 This process is complicated and underscores the necessity of working with a qualified Orlando accident attorney with a proven track record in personal injury claims involving out-of-state and international tourists.